 The above floating grape seeds are removed.
 Then it is pressed and the must in wooden barrels for the fermentation bottled.
 Today, mainly the Szerednyeer barrel (200 to 220 liters) and more recently barriques (225 liters) is used - the historic Göncer barrel (Gönci hordó) with a volume of 136 to 145 liters is hardly to be found anymore.
 Little or very little sulfur is used to form acetaldehyde to avoid.
 In the cool cellars with high humidity up to 98% is a very slow fermentation.
 Traditionally, this is oxidative - that is, under some contact with oxygen by never filling up the barrels.
 This gives the wine the traditional character - a bit similar to one Madeira or sherry,

 Recently, however, experimented with reductive expansion.
-The subsequent maturing takes place again in the barrel types already mentioned.
-The alcohol evaporating in small quantities through the wooden walls may be topped up with Tokay brandy (about 0.5 to 1% alcohol per year) - but no Spriten to understand.
+The subsequent maturing takes place again in the already mentioned barrel types.
+The alcohol evaporating in small quantities through the wooden walls may be topped up with Tokay brandy (about 0.5 to 1% alcohol per year) - but not including Spriten to understand.
 The Tokay used to be ripened for so many years when it contained butten.
 Today, the wine law prescribes at least three years, of which two years in oak barrels.
 Only then will the wine be bottled.
 The best Tokay are kept for a very long time, ancient bottles are under a thick layer of mold, the corks are renewed every 25 years.
 There are already 300-year-old Tokay found in the best shape.

 Aszú-Eszencia: This latest level of quality was first created in the 20th century.
 The meaningfulness is partly denied, even the name causes the wine is often confused with the Escenzia.
 They wanted to build in between the 6-buttigen Aszú and the highest level Escenzia an additional level.
 In the Hungarian Wine Law of 1977, he is defined as "outstanding Aszú wine from a prime location and excellent vintage".
 However, since there are no classified locations in Hungary (noh), the definition was somewhat inaccurate - in the latest wine law in 1997 this is not mentioned anymore.
 At least the same conditions apply as at Aszú.
 The botrytised berries must have a sugar content of at least 180 g / l.
 The crushed berries must be poured and fermented with must or new wine of the same vintage.
 The wine has to mature for five years (three of them in wooden barrels).
-On the label the number of Puttonyos is not listed.
+The label does not list the number of puttonyos.

 Under the misleading name Tokajer, Tokayer or similar, grape varieties and wines were produced all over the world until recently.
 In the Italian region Friuli-Venezia Giulia there was the grape variety Tocai Friulano ( Sauvignonasse ) and in French Alsace a Tokay d'Alsace as a synonym for Pinot gris, Overseas has always been used not only Tokay but also other well-known wine-growing areas such as Bordeaux abusive.
 All these designations had to be changed after the decision of the European Union or also on the basis of international agreements from the year 2007 onwards.
 The protected name Tokajer may only be used for the Hungarian and Slovak originals.